 One of the most important aspects of both contract management and compliance is that it enables parties to an agreement to identify existing and potential issues and to take steps to mitigate the likelihood, or at least scope, of their impact.
-Every time the contract management team evaluates a contract’s performance, the information gleaned will serve as a valuable lesson and should influence strategic planning going forward.
+Every time the contract management team evaluates a contract’s performance (with or without CLM software), the information gleaned will serve as a valuable lesson and should influence strategic planning going forward.
 This is also true of contract compliance, as the same reasons for non-compliance may crop up from time to time.
 But, with the appropriate analysis and planning, companies can easily avoid running into the same problems over and over again.

 The Buyer's Guide to Contract Management Software